LucasDelfino92/morrowindsharp/main.md

 Replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.

-> ℹ️ Patching Morrowind Enhanced Textures with Morrowind Optimization Patch
+### Patching Morrowind Enhanced Textures with Morrowind Optimization Patch:

 - Right-click **Morrowind Optimization Patch** under your **Bug Fixes** separator, then click **Reinstall Mod**.
 - You will be prompted with a **BAIN** installer, here select the following options and click **Ok**: